wuyuwen900804/NTU-Course_Optimization-Methods/README.md

 Assignment 10:
 - Estimate the means of time-to-failure and number of functional components of the system time-to-failure problem
 - Compare the performance measures from the simulation model with the M/M/1 queueing theory formulas

+Assignment 11:
+- Develop a stochastic discrete-event simulation model for the operation of a bus route

+Assignment 12:
+- Implement VRPTW heuristic algorithms introduced in Solomon (1987) and test them with the benchmark problems.
+  1. Savings Heuristics
+  2. A Time-oriented, Nearest-Neighbor Heuristic
+  3. Insertion Heuristics using the first approach

+Assignment 13:
+-

+Assignment 14:
+-